Skip to content

 mapDataParser

 The DataParser generated from propertiesDefinition (handy if you want to reuse validation/transform elsewhere).
+It accepts unknown input and produces typed entity properties.

 Get the type